haxtra/super-sqlite3/README.md

 # super-sqlite3

-Lightning fast SQLite library with optional full db encryption, simple query builder, and a host of utility features, all in one neat package.
+Fast SQLite library with optional full db encryption, simple query builder, and a host of utility features, all in one neat package.

 ## Table of Contents